Last Updated: September 28, 2020

 - DWI: variable reduction in diffusivity

-- MR Venogram: evaluate patency and involvement of dural venous sinuses
+- MR venography: evaluate patency and involvement of dural venous sinuses

-- MR spectroscopy: elevated alanine at short echo times results in triplet peaks at 1.3-1.5 ppm
+- MRS: elevated alanine at short echo times results in triplet peaks at 1.3–1.5 ppm

-- MRI without and with IV contrast; MR spectroscopy may be helpful to differentiate from other tumor types if ambiguous
+- MRI without and with intravenous contrast; MRS might be helpful in differentiating from other tumor types if ambiguous

 For more information, please see the corresponding chapter in Radiopaedia.